dojo/docs/developer/design/builder.rst

 Overview
 ========

 The overall design of the system is simple.
-It "discovers" a set of resources and applies a synchronized, ordered set of resource-dependent transforms to those resources.
+It "discovers" a set of resources and then applies a synchronized, ordered set of resource-dependent transforms to those resources.
 Both the discovery process and the transforms are controlled by a user-configurable Javascript object termed a "profile".